 Bécquer Seguín is Assistant Professor of Iberian Studies and an affiliated faculty member of the Center for Advanced Media Studies and the Program in Latin American Studies as well as a core faculty member of the Latin America in a Globalizing World project.
 He received his Ph.D. from Cornell University, where he was an Andrew W. Mellon and John E. Sawyer Seminar Fellow and Graduate School Dean’s Scholar.

 His research explores the cultural, political, and historical events that connect Europe and Latin America in the modern period.
 In addition to literature and literary history, he also works in film studies, art history, and political theory.
-His current research focuses on cultural responses to economic crises in modern Iberia, from the nineteenth century to the present.
+His current work focuses on cultural responses to economic crises in modern Iberia, from the nineteenth century to the present.

-Professor Seguín’s scholarly articles, translations, and reviews have appeared or are forthcoming in boundary 2, Hispanic Review, diacritics, ARTMargins, Radical Philosophy, Hispania, Postmodern Culture, and other journals and edited volumes.
-He is the co-editor, with Ana Sabau, of the forthcoming dossier “Political Romanticism in the Americas” and the editor of the forthcoming volume “Legacies of the Spanish Crisis.”
-He serves as an Advisory Editor for boundary 2 and an Editor for MLN.
+Professor Seguín’s scholarly articles have appeared or are forthcoming in boundary 2, Hispanic Review, ARTMargins, Hispania, Journal of Latin American Cultural Studies, and other journals and edited volumes.
+He is the co-editor, with Ana Sabau, of “Political Romanticism in the Americas” (2019) and the editor of the forthcoming volume “Legacies of the Spanish Crisis.”
+He previously served on the Editorial Board of diacritics and currently serves as an Advisory Editor for boundary 2 and an Editor for MLN.

-In addition to his scholarship, he writes essays and criticism for The Nation, Slate, Dissent, and other periodicals.
-He also provides commentary for WNYC, CNBC, and other television and radio stations.
-With Stephen Twilley, he co-edits the section on Literature in Translation for the magazine Public Books.
+In addition to his scholarship, he writes essays and criticism for, among other publications, The Nation, Slate, Dissent, The Awl, and Public Books, where he co-edits the section on literature in translation.
+He also provides commentary for CNBC, WNYC, KPFA, and other television and radio stations.